Unlock your creative writing

 There is ample parking at Rushay, and a taxi from the nearest railway station (Axminster) costs about £15.
 Axminster is on the Waterloo-Exeter mainline.

-Prices (five nights full board):
+(five nights full board)

-Attic singles (up to four sharing) £450
+Attic dorm en suite, single beds (up to four ladies sharing) £950

 Mentors